drnsmith/Histopathology-AI-BreastCancer/README.md

 ### **Revolutionising Histopathology with AI: Advanced Deep Learning for Breast Cancer**
+# **Breast Cancer Diagnostics with CNNs: Feature Extraction and Statistical Analysis**

-### **Overview**
+## **Overview**
-This project explores cutting-edge applications of **deep learning** and **statistical analysis** in breast cancer histopathology, leveraging pre-trained CNN architectures such as **ResNet50**, **EfficientNetB0**, and **DenseNet201** for feature extraction.
-By integrating these features with advanced clustering techniques and interpretability tools, we aim to uncover meaningful intra-class patterns, improve diagnostic precision, and bridge the gap between **AI-driven insights** and clinical applications.

-### Key Features:
+This project explores the application of state-of-the-art deep learning models—**ResNet50**, **EfficientNetB0**, and **DenseNet201**—for breast cancer diagnostics using the **BreakHis dataset**.
+The work involves:
+- Training individual CNN models.
+- Combining their outputs using an **ensemble approach** to achieve optimal performance metrics.
+- Repurposing the best models as **feature extractors** for clustering and statistical analysis.
+- Applying **Grad-CAM** and **LIME** for explainability, linking statistical insights with interpretable visualizations.

+By combining feature extraction with clustering and statistical techniques, this work provides a comprehensive pipeline for interpreting and analyzing complex datasets, bridging the gap between raw data and actionable insights.

+---

+## **Key Features**

+- **Deep Learning Models**:
+  - Trained **ResNet50**, **EfficientNetB0**, and **DenseNet201** for binary classification (benign vs. malignant).
+  - Applied ensembling (logistic regression meta-model) to achieve optimal accuracy, sensitivity, and specificity.

 - **Feature Extraction**:
-   - Utilised state-of-the-art pre-trained CNNs to extract high-dimensional representations from histopathological images.
-   - Focused on extracting features relevant to tumour heterogeneity and cellular morphology.

-- **Clustering and Statistical Analysis**:
-   - Applied techniques like **PCA** for dimensionality reduction and **hierarchical clustering** to group features based on their biological relevance.
-   - Evaluated clustering performance using validation metrics such as **Silhouette Score** and **Calinski-Harabasz Index**.

-- **Visual Interpretability**:
-   - Incorporated **Grad-CAM** and **LIME** to enhance the interpretability of CNN decisions.
-   - Used visualisation techniques like t-SNE and correlation heatmaps to reveal underlying patterns.

-#### Dataset:
-- The project uses the **BreakHis** dataset, a benchmark in medical imaging, providing diverse histopathological images of breast tissue across multiple magnifications.

-#### Objectives:
-1. **Unveil Hidden Patterns**: Leverage deep learning to identify intra-class variations in histopathological data.
-2. **Enhance Model Interpretability**: Use statistical insights and visualisation tools to demystify black-box AI models.
-3. **Support Precision Medicine**: Enable more nuanced, personalised diagnostic pathways for breast cancer.

-#### **Key Features**

-- **Feature Extraction**:
-  - Extracted embeddings from ResNet50, EfficientNetB0, and DenseNet201 using intermediate layers.
-  - Features encoded textures, shapes, and structural patterns of breast tissue images.
+  - Extracted embeddings from intermediate layers of the best models, encoding textures, shapes, and structural patterns of breast tissue.

 - **Clustering**:
-  - Applied hierarchical clustering to group data, revealing distinct patterns in benign vs. malignant classes.
+  - Applied hierarchical clustering on extracted features to identify distinct patterns in benign vs. malignant samples.
-  - Visualised clusters using dendrograms for interpretability.
+  - Visualized relationships between samples using dendrograms.

 - **Statistical Analysis**:
-  - Conducted t-tests and ANOVA to assess feature importance and distinguish between classes.
+  - Conducted t-tests and ANOVA to rank features based on their ability to distinguish between classes.
+  - Identified statistically significant clusters and correlated features with class labels.

-- **Model Comparisons**:
+- **Explainability**:
-  - Benchmarked CNN architectures on clustering metrics, statistical relevance, and classification accuracy.
+  - Integrated **Grad-CAM** and **LIME** to enhance model interpretability, linking feature insights with visual regions of interest.

 ---